Prag8855/aab/frontend/content/guides/leaving-germany.md

 - [ ] **[Quit your job](/guides/losing-your-job)**
     The [notice period](/glossary/Kündigungsfrist) is usually 1 to 3 months.
 You can sometimes negotiate a shorter notice period.
     - [ ] **[Give your resignation letter](/guides/losing-your-job#give-your-resignation-letter)**
         Your [notice period](/glossary/Kündigungsfrist) starts when your employer receives your [resignation letter](/glossary/Kündigungsschreiben).
-If you got fired or laid off, you don't need to do this.
+If you got fired or laid off, don't give a resignation letter.
     - [ ] **[Register as unemployed](/guides/losing-your-job#register-as-a-job-seeker)**
         Do it as soon as possible.
 This is how you get [unemployment benefits](/glossary/ALG%20I) until you leave the [EU](/glossary/European%20Union).[^15]
     - [ ] **[Tell your health insurance](/guides/losing-your-job#tell-your-health-insurance)**